shopware5/devdocs/source/designers-guide/custom-detail-page/index.md

 ### Product actions

-The last thing we need to do in terms of the structure is adding the necessary product actions.
-In our example we want to show two buttons: A link to other products of the supplier and a "Remember" button to save the product to the wishlist.
-The code for this two buttons will also be inside the `frontend_detail_index_detail` block.
+The last thing we need to do in terms of the structure is add the necessary product actions.
+In our example, we want to show two buttons: a link to other products of the same supplier and a "Remember" button to save the product to the wishlist.
+The code for these two buttons will also be inside the `frontend_detail_index_detail` block.

-To add the "Remember" button we create an `<a>` tag with the class `btn`.
-This will apply the general button appearance.
-The button will be a large and primary button with an icon.
-Therefore, we have to add further helper classes: `is--primary`, `is--large` and `is--icon-left`.
+To add the "Remember" button, we create an `<a>` tag with the `btn` class, which will apply the general button appearance to it.
+As we want it to be a large and primary button with an icon on its side, we have to use additional helper classes: `is--primary`, `is--large` and `is--icon-left`.
 It is also **very important** to add the `link--notepad` class.
 This class is required by the `swAjaxWishlist` jQuery plugin which adds the current product to the wishlist without a page reload.
-To make the button work properly we need to add the following action to the `href` attribute:
+To make the button work properly, we need to add the following action to the `href` attribute:

 ```
 {url controller='note' action='add' ordernumber=$sArticle.ordernumber}